CondensedMilk7/canpress/README.md

 ### Long-term

 - Allow the library to use not just paths to files (input file and bibliography file) to render output, but just simple strings.
-Might have to use my own fork of markdown-it-biblatex as it doesn't work without bibliography file path.
+This has to be added to `markdown-it-biblatex`.